nus-cs2103-AY2122S2/ip/docs/README.md

 ```

 ### `find [keyword]` - Find tasks with a specific keyword
-Lists all tasks with descriptions containining the specific keyword or phrase.
+Lists all tasks containining the specific keyword or phrase.

 Example: `find iP`